top of page

 Jackson Hole

-A. Before tourism, cowboys and cattle ranches were the valley's main industry.
-Even the first tourism in Jackson came in the form of dude ranches
+A. Cattle ranches with cowboys, the valley's first main industry.
+Even the first tourism in Jackson was dude ranches

 B. Corbet's Couloir, probably the most famous ski run in North America, has it's own annual contest named after it.

-C. The third visual read had to be the aerial tram (aka the Red Heli)
+C. The aerial tram (aka the Red Heli)

-D. I decided to paint initials to feel like a cattle brand and give the lettering an old western print block feel.
-I substituted double black diamonds for periods as a nod to the challenging skiing of JHMR.
+D. Cattle brand like initials with an old western print block feel.
+Double black diamonds substituted for periods for the challenging skiing of JHMR.

 E. Barry Corbet, pointed out the chute while scouting out the descent in 1960.
-Ski patrolman Lonnie Ball actually skied it first and there probably some other people that deserve to be up there, but I wanted to limit it to five figures to symbolize five decades of JHMR.
+Ski patrolman Lonnie Ball actually skied it first and there probably some other people that deserve to be up there, but I limited it to five figures to symbolize five decades of JHMR.

-F. Doug Coombs, a pioneer of extreme skiing has a run named after him on the mountain.
-Plus there's Coombs Cave on Corbet's and the Coombs Foundation.
+F. Doug Coombs, a pioneer of extreme skiing has a run named after him and his Coombs Cave memorial on Corbets.

 G. Karl Fostvedt and Caite Zeliff the first inaugural "King & Queens of Corbet's"

-H. Travis Rice, one of the greatest snowboarders of all time, grew up riding JHMR.
+H. Travis Rice, the great snowboarder, grew up riding JHMR.
 He was also "King" of Corbet's in 2019.

-J. Opened for skiing in 1966.
+J. Opened in 1966.
 The Tram alone took more than two years to build.

 Jackson Hole ski poster Summit detail